 I’ve traded my farm goodies for everything from organic ice cream to herbal sleep tinctures.
 You have to seek out these opportunities.
 Or be lucky enough to plug into the local network that’s already there.

-of food, and everything else, is personal.
+The future of food, and everything else, is personal.
 Learn to go local like you have to, before you have to.